adityarao310/Fill-in-the-blanks/README.md

 - You can choose a difficulty level to begin with and you will get 5 tries per question
 - Each question will ask you to fill one of the blanks in the text

+**Please note--> the hard level has dummy "answer" for each blank starting from the 3rd blank.
+If you know all the answers, please do let me know :)

 Enjoy!